spacemeshos/go-spacemesh/docs/design.md

 ### Dependencies
 - We are using govendor for versioned deps
-- We add all vendored libs to git
+- We add all vendored libs to git (no reliance on external repos)
 - Always add a dep using govendor
-- For a major dep we use wrappers.
+- For major deps we use wrappers.
 See logging.
 - Danger: Do not add a dep from github directly using `go get` without using vendoring.

 ### Debugging